Reviews

 Deep red-purple colour, bright in the glass.
 Smoky, broken rock, struck flint and toasty barrel aromas, smoked charcuterie, the palate softly fleshy and of medium intensity, with black-cherry flavours.
 There's a directness and nice touch of firmness at the finish.
 Good value.

-Reviewed by Huon Hooke
+90 Points by Huon Hooke

 Estate Pinot Noir 2022